Cauchy and Goursat problems for the generalized spin zero rest-mass fields on Minkowski spacetime: Energy fluxes

-\end{defn} Using again the energy equality we can extend the domain of the trace operator $\mathcal{T}^+$, where the extended operator is one-to-one and has closed range. \begin{cor} We extend the trace operator
+\end{defn} Using again the energy equality we can extend the domain of the trace operator $\mathcal{T}^+$, where the extended operator is injective and has a closed range. \begin{cor} We extend the trace operator

 where $\mathcal{H}_0 = L^2(\Sigma_0,\mathbb{S}_{(AB...F)})$ is the closed space of $\mathcal{C}_0^\infty(\Sigma_0,\mathbb{S}_{AB...F})$ in the energy norm

 and similarly $\mathcal{H}^+ = L^2(\scri^+,\mathbb{C})$ is the closed space of $\mathcal{C}_0^\infty(\scri^+,\mathbb{C})$ in the energy norm